 (4) The power conferred by subsection (1) may be exercised by a person who, or a person in a class of persons which, is authorised by the principal of the school to exercise the power if the principal is absent from duty or is otherwise unable to exercise the power.

-91. Grounds for exclusion from the school
+91. Excluding student from school attendance, grounds for

 For the purposes of this Division a student may be excluded from attendance at a government school if —